jpleet/ebeeb/readme.md

 ![res_mac_4000](figures/rosenzweig_macarthur_4000.png)
 ![res_mac_8000](figures/rosenzweig_macarthur_8000.png)

-Notice simulations with larger $k$ end early as populations go extinct &mdash; this is the paradox of enrichment.
+Notice simulations with larger *k* end early as populations go extinct &mdash; this is the paradox of enrichment.

 ## Interferring Predator-Prey (IPP)

 The paradox of enrichment is contentious in ecology.
 From experiments, real systems don't seem to act this way.
 An alternative model where predator consumption depends on the ratio of prey and predators seems to capture the dynamics of experiments.
-However, these ratio-dependent predator-prey models have no underlying mechanism &mdash; it's just math &mdash; and there's no clear way to add in an IEBM.
-Though ratio-dependence is, to some degree, capturing interference between predator individuals.
+However, these [ratio-dependent predator-prey models](https://en.wikipedia.org/wiki/Arditi%E2%80%93Ginzburg_equations) have no underlying mechanism &mdash; it's just math &mdash; and there's no clear way to add in an IEBM.
+Though ratio-dependence is, to some degree, capturing interference between predator individuals ([Abrams & Ginzburg 2000](https://www.sciencedirect.com/science/article/abs/pii/S016953470001908X)).
 An IEBM can add interference by pausing predator individuals for some time when they interact.

 Notebook: [Interferring Predator-Prey](experiments/consumer-resource/interferring_predator_prey.ipynb)